-From mid-winter through early spring, sturgeon can be found actively feeding from the southern section of San Francisco Bay clear through the delta system.
+From mid-winter through early spring, sturgeon can be found actively feeding from the southern section of San Francisco Bay clear through the Sacramento and San Joaquin River Delta system.

 The best areas to focus on are the West Delta and San Pablo and Suisun bays.

 A great area to fish is from the Sacramento River’s Powerlines section down to the Benicia Bridge area.